Intrinsic or intrarenal

 toxic in a person who has existing kidney problems or another condition that

-increases his or her risk of acute renal failure, such as heart failure,
+increases his or her risk of acute kidney injury, such as heart failure,

 Acute glomerulonephritis (AGN)

 a condition in which the tiny blood vessels in the kidneys become inflamed and

 damaged.
 Damaged glomeruli do not filter blood properly.

 Symptoms of glomerulonephritis include blood and protein in